 Why Participate?

 Each clinical trial has benefits and risks.
 Therefore, it is understandable if you are worried about joining a clinical trial.
-Understanding clinical trials and having all the facts is important to make an informed decision about participating in a clinical trial.
+Having all the facts and answers is important to make an informed decision about participating in a clinical trial.

 It is important that you discuss participation in clinical trials with your doctor.
 Your doctor can help you understand both the risks and benefits of the investigational treatment or vaccine you will be given and decide what’s best for you.